fasiha/pollen-guide/README.md

 ```
 $ node server take3.html.pm "POLLEN=TESTING raco pollen render take3.html"
 ```
-This starts the Node application, including a webserver and a file watch on `take3.html.pm` Pollen markup file.
+This starts the Node application, including a webserver and a file watch on the `take3.html.pm` Pollen markup file.
 That string `"POLLEN=TESTING raco …"` is what will be executed when changes to `take3.html.pm` are detected.

 **Step 4** Next, visit [http://localhost:3000/take3.html](http://localhost:3000/take3.html) to view the rendered HTML being served by the Express.js webserver in Node.